fwanalwenge/dsc-phase-3-project-v2-3/README.md

 ![image](https://github.com/fwanalwenge/dsc-phase-3-project-v2-3/assets/134020486/ce2665fd-bfc4-43a6-98ae-af7cedd46696)

 - There is more customers loyalty by Voice mail plan subscribers due to lower churn rate
-* Customers have higher rate of churn and higher probabiliy to swich from Syriatel in terms of international plan.
+* Customers have higher rate of churn and higher probabiliy to switch from Syriatel in terms of international plan.
 * This shows that customers are more happy with voice mail than international plan.

 ![image](https://github.com/fwanalwenge/dsc-phase-3-project-v2-3/assets/134020486/f6eb6f95-2a8d-474e-823e-c95ffe69629e)